hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And only pay by way of recompense,
 >
-> A sixpence for the care of what they bring,
+> A sixpence for the care of what they bring[^210],
 >
 > Cloak, hat, or shawl, or any such like thing.

->
+[^210]: At these balls, sixpence only is the sum usually demanded of each of the ladies.

 > Teachers for pay on gentlemen depend,
 >
 > Trust each will treat his partner and her friend;